mhaack/mh-site/src/posts/2025-04-22-weather-cards-in-home-assistant-my-top-picks.md

 The cards above cover most use cases, but the community has a few more worth knowing about.

-**[Weather Chart Card](https://github.com/mlamberts78/weather-chart-card)** renders forecast data — temperature curves, precipitation bars, wind — as interactive charts across the coming days.
+**[Weather Chart Card](https://github.com/mlamberts78/weather-chart-card)** renders forecast data like temperature curves, precipitation bars, wind as interactive charts across the coming days.
 The card is a full weather forcast dashboard on its own, it needs space to breathe, so a dedicated dashboard tab works better than squeezing it onto a main view.
 Worth knowing: the card is no longer actively maintained, so factor that in before building your setup around it.

 **[Atmospheric Weather Card](https://github.com/shpongledsummer/atmospheric-weather-card)** is the most visually polished card on this list.
-It's detail-oriented — current conditions, forecast, the works — but the UI is genuinely nice to look at.
+It's detail-oriented, shows current conditions, forecast, etc. and the UI is genuinely nice to look at.
 Lots of configuration options too.
 If aesthetics matter as much as data for your dashboard, this one is worth trying before settling on Platinum.

 **[Weather Radar Card](https://github.com/Makin-Things/weather-radar-card)** is a different card entirely.
-It doesn't show a forecast — it shows radar.
+It doesn't show a forecast, it shows radar.
 Rain, clouds and snow radar images pulled from RainViewer, NOAA/NWS, or DWD, with optional hazard overlays.
 If you live somewhere where storms roll in fast, having a live radar tile on your dashboard is genuinely useful.
 Single-purpose, but it does that one thing well.

 ![Screenshot Weather Radar Card](/assets/images/weather_card_radar.png 'Screenshot 6: Weather Radar Card'){class="small"}

 **[Lovelace Windrose Card](https://github.com/aukedejong/lovelace-windrose-card)** renders wind speed and direction data as a windrose diagram.
 Not something most people need on their main dashboard, but if you have a local wind sensor and care about the data, this is a much better way to visualise it than a plain sensor card.

-**[Meteoalarm Card](https://github.com/MrBartusek/MeteoalarmCard)** shows weather warnings and alerts only — no forecast, no current conditions.
-When there's nothing active, it stays quiet or hides entirely.
-When an alert fires, the card changes colour by severity level.
-It supports a solid list of providers: MeteoAlarm (Europe-wide), Météo-France, DWD (Germany), Environnement Canada, NINA, WeatherAlerts (USA), and a few more.
-If you're in a region with serious weather events, this belongs on your dashboard alongside whichever forecast card you use.
+**[Meteoalarm Card](https://github.com/MrBartusek/MeteoalarmCard)** shows weather warnings and alerts only; it does not show forecasts or current conditions.
+When there are no active alerts, the card either stays quiet or hides entirely.
+When an alert is triggered, the card changes colour according to the severity level.
+It supports a wide range of providers: MeteoAlarm (Europe-wide), Météo-France, DWD (Germany), Environnement Canada, NINA and WeatherAlerts (USA), among others.
+If you're in an area prone to severe weather, this card is a must-have for your dashboard, alongside your preferred forecast card.

 ## Which Card to Choose?